-There are two types of investment strategies such as aggressive investment strategy and defensive investment strategy.
+There are two types of investment strategies such as aggressive investment and defensive investment.

-An aggressive investment strategy typically refers to maximize returns by taking a higher risk.
+An aggressive investment strategy typically refers to maximizing returns by taking a higher risk.
 It’s like high-risk high return.

 On the other hand, a defensive investment strategy aimed at minimizing the risk of losing principal.
 It’s like a low-risk low return.